koffee/pot/src/bins.coffee.md

           return x1 - x2

-We can return a range when it is `full` of enough values (ranging over more than epsilon `e`) and when, to the right, there is space for at elast one more range.
+We can return a range when it is `full` of enough values (ranging over more than epsilon `e`)...

       full: (xs) ->
         xs.has.h1 - xs.has.lo > @e and xs.has.n > @min

+...and when, to the right, there is space for at elast one more range.

       room4More: (xs,j,last) ->
         @x(last) - xs.has.hi > @e and @data.length - j > @min

 When walking over the ranges, we track the `x` numbers and, for the `y` values, either numbers or symbols.

       next: ->
         [Nums(), if @nump then Nums() else Syms()]